-IP Address Assignment options-When Pulse Connect Secure receives a client request to start a session, it assigns an IP address to the client based on the IP address policies you define.

-- Connection Settings-ESP is the default transport.
-The Pulse for iOS VPN client supports both ESP and SSL. - DNS Settings-Searching IVE DNS first with split tunneling enabled is not supported.
-With split tunneling enabled, Pulse Secure client uses the IVE DNS for queries for hosts in the IVE DNS search domains only.
-All other queries go to the client's DNS servers. - Proxy Server Settings-The Pulse for iOS client software supports all of the proxy server settings except Preserve client-side proxy settings.
+- IP Address Assignment options: When Pulse Connect Secure receives a client request to start a session, it assigns an IP address to the client based on the IP address policies you define. - Connection Settings: ESP is the default transport.
+Pulse Mobile Client for iOS supports both ESP and SSL. - DNS Settings: Searching IVE DNS first with split tunneling enabled is not supported.
+With split tunneling enabled, Pulse Mobile Client uses the IVE DNS for queries for hosts in the IVE DNS search domains only.
+All other queries go to the client's DNS servers. - Proxy Server Settings: Pulse Mobile Client for iOS supports all of the proxy server settings except Preserve client-side proxy settings.
 That option is specific to the Windows client only.
 Automatically modifying the client proxy configuration when split tunneling is enabled is not supported. - 16.
 In the Roles area, select Policy applies to SELECTED roles.
 Then add the role you created for iOS devices to the Selected roles list. - 17.
 Click Save Changes. - 18.
 Select Users > User Realms > New User Realm. - 19.
 Specify a name and description.
 Then click Save Changes to create the realm and to display the realm option tabs. - 20.
-In the Servers section, specify the authentication settings.
+In the "Servers" section, specify the authentication settings. - 21.
+On the General tab for the realm, select the Session Migration and Sharing check box. - 22.
+On the Role Mapping tab for the realm, create a new rule that maps all users to the iOS device role you created earlier in this procedure.